We are committed to protecting your privacy.

 - we only use your email address for the reasons you gave it

-- unless you ask us to, we will not add your email address to a mailing list (other than any email alerts you have subscribed to)
+- unless you ask us to, we won’t add your email address to other mailing lists.

-If you give us other personal information when you have, for example, used an online form, online claim form registration, online claim form submission or email, we will only:
+If you give us other personal information when using an online form or email, we will only:

 - collect it by lawful and fair means

 - collect it from you personally with your consent

 - collect it from someone else if required, with your consent.

 When you send us information by completing an online form that includes your personal details, we will collect personal details such as name, address and email address.

 We won’t identify you or your browsing activities, except if there is an investigation.
 In this case, a law enforcement agency can exercise a warrant to look at our logs.

 The National Library of Australia can also archive information on our websites.